 Most people start out by looking for the coolest car, the fastest car, the car that will get you the most chicks, or the cheapest car.
 While all that may be significant, you need to start out by thinking about what you need.

-Do you travel long distance on the freeway for work?
+- Do you travel long distances on the freeway for work?

 Whatever it is you need, think about it first.
 Then, narrow down what types of cars you can look at by what you need.